Gametrics/standards/grc.md

 When sending consoles into OEMs, they may repair a system and send it back *or* send an entirely new refurbished console.
 Check the serial numbers in this case.
 If a new serial number is received, you have received a new console and **MUST** start a brand new VGCC. **Do not carry any history over.** If the hardware you received is not in its factory packaging, you **MUST** add a **REF** under code `D` and note its status as **USD** under code `C`

-Refurbished consoles likely have had components repaired, but unless you can determine with absolute certainty which components those were, you **MUST NOT** guess.
+Refurbished consoles likely have had components repaired, even so, code creators **MUST NOT** guess which components are repaired/refurbished.

 ### Date of Service